chromaui/learnstorybook.com/content/intro-to-storybook/react/en/using-addons.md

 ## Addons unlock new Storybook workflows

-Not only does your Storybook instance serve as a wonderful [component-driven development environment](https://www.componentdriven.org/), but now we're providing an interactive source of documentation and usability.
-PropTypes and args are great, but a designer or somebody completely new to a component's code will need to be able to figure out its behavior very quickly via Storybook.
+Storybook already serves as a wonderful [component-driven development environment](https://www.componentdriven.org/).
+With Controls we also created documentation that is interactive.
+Now anyone can easily figure out component behavior by _playing_ with its arguments.

 That's what we're going to do, we're going to improve our existing example and implement a better way to achieve what we've set out to do.